-Mark Dalzell recently retired from The Capital Group Companies, a large Los Angeles-based investment management firm.
-At The Capital Group Companies, Mark served as a Senior Vice President of Capital Research Company and a fixed income portfolio manager.
-Originally from Pittsburgh, PA, Mark received an undergraduate degree in international affairs from the Woodrow Wilson School at Princeton University in 1976, and a master’s degree in public policy from the Kennedy School of Government at Harvard University in 1979.
+Mark Dalzell served as the Senior Vice President of Capital Research Company and a fixed income portfolio manager for The Capital Group Companies, a large Los Angeles-based investment management firm.
+Originally from Pittsburgh, Mark earned an undergraduate degree in international affairs from the Woodrow Wilson School at Princeton University in 1976, and a master’s degree in public policy from the Kennedy School of Government at Harvard University in 1979.
 He has lived in New York and London, and moved to Los Angeles in 1997.
-He is currently a resident of Brentwood and Laguna Beach.
-Mark has a strong interest in public and international affairs.
-Since coming to Los Angeles he has been active with Pueblo Nuevo Development in the MacArthur Park area of the city and is currently the Chairman of the Board of Camino Nuevo Charter Academy.
-Mark is involved with the Los Angeles Philharmonic Association as a Board member, and is active on the Governance Committee and the Finance and Community Affairs committees.
-He is also a Board member of the Los Angeles Opera.
+He is currently the Chairman of the Board of Camino Nuevo Charter Academy.
+Mark is also an active board member of the Los Angeles Opera and the Los Angeles Philharmonic Association, where he serves on the Governance Committee and the Finance and Community Affairs committees.

 Shiho Ito, Secretary